skmrSharma/manga-cli-wsl/README.md

 # manga-cli

-A Bash script for reading mangas via the terminal by scraping [Mangakakalot](https://mangakakalot.com/).
+Bash script for reading mangas via the terminal by scraping [Mangakakalot](https://mangakakalot.com/).

 ## Table of Contents